replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/systemPackages.md

           - openssl
 ```

-### Included resources
+### Included Resources

-Result of the systemPackages collector will be stored in the `host-collectors/system` directory of the support bundle.
+The results of the `systemPackages` collector are stored in the `host-collectors/system` directory of the support bundle.

 #### `[collector-name].json`

-If the `collectorName` field is unset it will be named `packages.json`.
+If the `collectorName` field is unset, it will be named `packages.json`.

 Example of the resulting JSON file: